sal55/langs/candm.md

 M has 64-bit types so they can go up to 'ABCDEFGH', or additionally up to 'ABCDEFGHIJKLMNOP' for 128-bit int.

 **18** C uses suffixes such as -U, -L and -LL to control the types of integer literals (but see below about long/long long).
-M's literals have i64 type unless their magnitude makes u64, i128 or u128.
+M's literals have i64 type unless their magnitude makes them u64, i128 or u128.
 There are no suffixes; to force a particular type, a cast is used.

 **19** Those -LL suffixes will anyway not work with types like int64_t; special macros are needed.
 M has no such needs.